Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/finality/slides.md

 ### Concrete Punishment Example

-Let's say a slash is 100 units, and the reporter gets 10%.<br/>I plan to attack.
+Let's say a slash is 100 units, and the reporter gets 10%.<br />I plan to attack.

-If my attack is successful,<br/>I expect to gain roughly 200 units worth of utility.
+If my attack is successful,<br />I expect to gain roughly 200 units worth of utility.

-I ask another authority to cooperate with me:<br/>"I'll pay you 20 units to _not_ rat me out for my attack".
+I ask another authority to cooperate with me:<br />"I'll pay you 20 units to _not_ rat me out for my attack".

 > How would you respond?